Causemo/api-doc/sections/api/1/sdk/creatives.md

     - Body
       - `sessionId`: The current session `sessionId`
       - `udid`: The device `udid` used to initialize session with
+      - `playbackPosition`: The position playback was suspended at in seconds
     - Params
       - _none_
     - Response